nus-cs2103-AY2021S1/ip/docs/README.md

 8. ### `free time` - Finding free time slots on a specific date

     * Find free time slots on a specific date.
-A `date time` is required.
+A `date time` is required. `Event` is assumed to have a duration of 1 hour at `v0.3`.

     * Format
         * `free time YYYY-MM-DD`